vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 ---

 ## What is the biggest Kubernetes cluster it has been tested for?
-It has been tested on 500 node cluster so far.
+It has been tested on 500 node Kubernetes cluster so far.
 Please refer to this [section](/vsphere-storage-for-kubernetes/documentation/largescaledeployment.html) for details about recommended configuration.

 ## Where can I find required Roles and Privileges for the vCenter User for vSphere Cloud Provider?